Israeli airstrikes rock southern suburbs of Beirut and cut off a key crossing into Syria

 Israel launched a ground incursion into Lebanon on Tuesday and its forces have been clashing with Hezbollah militants in a narrow strip along the border.
 A series of attacks before the incursion killed some of the group’s key members, including longtime leader Hassan Nasrallah.

-The airstrike that cut the busiest border crossing between the two countries came a day after an Israeli military spokesperson said Lebanon’s Hezbollah has been trying to transport military equipment through the border crossing.
+In the Iranian capital, Tehran, the country’s Supreme Leader Ayatollah Ali Khamenei led Friday prayers and delivered a speech where he praised the country’s recent missile strike on Israel and said Iran was prepared to conduct more strikes if needed.

-Dama Post, a pro-government Syrian media outlet, said Israeli warplanes fired two missiles, damaging the road between Masnaa Border Crossing in Lebanon and the Syrian crossing point of Jdeidet Yabous.
+He spoke to thousands of people at the capital’s main prayer site, the Mosalla mosque, which was decorated with a huge Palestinian flag.

-It was the first time this major border crossing has been cut off since the beginning of the war.
+Friday’s strike at the border crossing was the first time this major border crossing has been cut since the beginning of the war.
 Lebanese General Security recorded 256,614 Syrian citizens and 82,264 Lebanese citizens crossing into Syrian territory between Sept.
 23 — when the Israel launched a heavy bombardment of southern and eastern Lebanon — and Sept.
 30.

 There are half a dozen border crossings between the two countries and most of them remain open.
 Lebanon’s minister of public works said all border crossings between Lebanon and Syria work under the supervision of the state.